 Montezuma Castle National Monument preserves a five-story, 20-room dwelling built sometime between 1100 and 1300 CE.
 It occupies a cliff recess 100 feet above the valley.
 Early American settlers marveled at the structure.
 They assumed that it was Aztec in origin, hence the name Montezuma Castle.

-The Monument is located 50 miles south of Flagstaff, AZ and 90 miles north of Phoenix, AZ off 1-17.
-A self-guided, 1/3 of a mile paved trail will lead you under the castle, through an Arizona sycamore grove, and next to Beaver Creek.
-A visitor center, with a museum and bookstore inside, and a picnic area are also avaliable.
+The Monument is located 50 miles south of Flagstaff, AZ and 90 miles north of Phoenix, AZ off I-17.
+A self-guided, 1/3-mile paved trail will lead you under the castle, through an Arizona sycamore grove, and next to Beaver Creek.
+A visitor center, with a museum and bookstore inside, and a picnic area are avaliable.

 This pass is valid only for ENTRANCE FEES at Montezuma Castle National Monument and Tuzigoot National Monument.

 All visitors 16 years of age and older are required to pay an entrance fee at Montezuma Castle National Monument.
 Please be prepared to show your physical pass or digital pass on your mobile device at the visitor center front desk.Passes are non-transferrable, non-refundable, not replaceable if lost or stolen, and are void if altered or reproduced.